greenstick/interactor/README.md

 		</body>
 	</html>

-To track a users interactions with an element, simply add the class '.interaction' class to the element!
+To track a users interactions with an element, simply add the 'interaction' CSS class to the element!

 Have a conversion point on your page?
-You can add that too with the '.conversion' class.
+You can add that too, just add the 'conversion' CSS class to your conversion's HTML element.

-Want to track a user's interactions with different element classes already on your page?
-Create multiple instances and allow each to target the page elements you're interested in.
+Want to track a user's interactions and/or conversions with different element classes already on your page?
+Create multiple instances and allow each to target a specific element to track.
+No update to your HTML neccessary!

 ## Default Parameters
 	interactions 		= true,